wearetriple/web-defaults/components.md

 ## Why limit a component to be dumb?

-Making dump components has many benefits:
+Making dumb components has many benefits:

 - Easy to reason about: As a developer you only need to think about this single component (and the nested dumb components)
 - Easy to test/preview: You can write a test that renders the component without having to configure any context or mock any api calls.